samerps/Blender-FastHenry/README.md

 - Bus bar impedance calculation
 - Wireless power transfer coils modelling and coupling coefficient calculation
 - Induction heating coil design

+## 7. Future

+The source code of FastHenry is based on outdated C code and obsolete libraries.
+Fasthenry uses the Sparse 1.3 ( Kenneth S. Kundert) library which dates back to 1988.

+My plan is to create a new solver based on the theoretical concepts of FastHenry using modern code and libraries, and to address some of its limitations.